mockery/mockery/docs/reference/partial_mocks.rst

 between mocked and unmocked calls depends entirely on the expectations we define, there is no need to define which methods to mock in advance.

+See the cookbook entry on :doc:`../cookbook/big_parent_class` for an example usage of runtime partial test doubles.

 .. note::

     The ``makePartial()`` method is identical to the original ``shouldDeferMissing()``